cherimarie/gdi-ruby/README.md

 The slides for this course can be viewed [here](http://cherimarie.github.io/gdi-ruby)

-This is the Girl Develop It Intro to Ruby course.
-Material is written by Cheri Allen & Heather Moore.
+This is an Intro to Ruby course, intended for eventual inclusion in the Girl Develop It Core Curriculum.
+All material by Cheri Allen and Heather Moore.
 Thanks to Chris Pine and Sandi Metz for inspirational books.

 The course is meant to be taught in 5 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.